 Mark Price (the price at which Liquidations occur) = Index Price x (1+ Funding Basis)

-A weighted average between Coinbase Pro, Kraken and Bitstamp.
+A weighted average between Coinbase Pro, Kraken, Binance and Bitfinex.

 Funding Interval = 8 (Funding every 8 hours)